CS126SP20/beat-looper-rithikb2/DEVELOPMENT.md

  - **4/26/20** TextInput
    - implemented text input for filenames in asset folder
    - mapped 4 sounds using filenames from text fields

+ - **4/30/20** BPM + Timestamping
+   - implemented slider for selecting a BPM
+   - saved key presses in vector for 2 4/4 measures